What is Kambo?

 So why has this frog been revered by many tribes for thousands of years?
 As I mentioned above, another name for Kambo is 'Vacina da Floresta', or 'Vaccine of the Forest', and the people of the Amazon have been using the semi-milky secretion produced by the cutaneous glands of the Green Monkey Frog as a way to cleanse, heal and strengthen the mind, body, and spirit.

-Using Kambo as a natural form of medicine is spreading throughout the world and as the scientific and medical research into the secretion increases, skilled practitioners are also developing new ways to work with this incredible substance, which allows it to be accessible to almost everyone in a safe and reasonable way.
+Using Kambo as a natural form of medicine is spreading throughout the world at a rapid rate and as the scientific and medical communities continue to research this complex and almost miraculous amphibian, into the secretion increases, skilled practitioners are also developing new ways to work with this incredible substance, which allows it to be accessible to almost everyone in a safe and reasonable way.

 Benefits of Kambo